matjazbravc/Microservice.Architecture.Demo/README.md

 **NOTE**: When starting multiple containers with a compose file, a **common_network** is created in **which all containers are using**.
 Containers can reach each other with the container name.

 ## Setup the Containers
 To execute compose file, open Powershell, and navigate to the compose file in the root folder.
-Then execute the following command: **docker-compose up -d**.
+Then execute the following command: **docker-compose up -d --build --remove-orphans**.
 The -d parameter executes the command detached.
 This means that the containers run in the background and don’t block your Powershell window.
 To check all running Containers use **docker ps**.

 ## Runnig in Docker